Aligned Spins: Orbital Elements, Decaying Orbits, and Last Stable Circular Orbit to high post-Newtonian Orders: Energy and Angular Momentum Loss

 \section{Energy and Angular Momentum Loss}

-For the radiative dynamics, 2PN point-mass contributions and the leading-oder terms for the spin-orbit, spin(1)- spin(2), spin-squared interactions and tail contributions \cite{Rieth:Schafer:1997} are used.
-We work in ADM coordinates and use canonical spin variables (see e.g. \cite{Steinhoff:2011} and references therein).
+For the radiative dynamics, taking the instantaneous parts only, 2PN point-mass contributions and the leading-oder terms for the spin-orbit, spin(1)- spin(2), and spin-squared interactions are used.
+We later transform into ADM coordinates and canonical spin variables (see e.g. \cite{Steinhoff:2011} and references therein).